How it Works

 Chat History

-Chat history is directly available through thefetch_slack_message_history
+Chat history is directly available through thefetch_slack_message_history method.

 It will fetch the last messages from the current thread or DM channel.